Conciergerie Museum Paris Tickets: how to buy and prices

 The schedule also has an influence, so you will find fewer people at 9:00 a.m., which is the opening time, or at 5:00 p.m., just 60 minutes before closing.** You also have the option of connecting with a **tour or using a tourist pass to go straight through.

-Are tickets to the Conciergerie de Paris included in a Paris Pass?
+Are tickets to the Musée Conciergerie de Paris included in any of the city's tourist passes?

-Yes, tickets to the Musée Conciergerie de Paris are included in some of the city's tourist passes.
+Yes, admission to the Conciergerie Museum of Paris is included in some of the city's tourist passes.
 Such is the case of the Paris Museum Pass, Paris Pass or Go City.

-All you have to do is download the respective application on your cell phone, check the options offered, pay the price of the selected pass electronically and make your reservation.
+You just need to download the respective application on your cell phone, check the options offered, pay electronically the price of the selected pass and make the reservation.

-Are there tickets that include a guided tour of the Paris Conciergerie Museum and is it worth it?
+Are there tickets that include the guided tour of the Conciergerie Museum in Paris and is it worth it?

 Yes, the Conciergerie Museum offers a guided tour for groups of 20 to 40 people, which is certainly worth it because the guide in charge of the tour will tell you the history of the palace and some interesting facts.